timboudreau/netbeans-contrib/de.hunsicker.jalopy.plugin.netbeans/README.txt

 It is mainly based on the original code of Marco Hunsicker.
 Beside fixing compilation problems under NetBeans 4.1 major changes include

-- updated to bundled BeanShell version 2.0b2
+- updated to bundled Jalopy version 1.5b1 developer snapshot Aug 12 2005
 - arranged the folder structure and file layout to form a NetBeans 4.1 conformous module project
 - some minor improvements